Nevada Gun Laws

 Carry In Restaurants?

-Yes – Nevada allows for concealed carry within restaurants as long as you have the Nevada firearm permit or a permit from a reciprocal state.
+Yes - Nevada allows for concealed carry within restaurants as long as you have a Nevada firearm permit or a permit from a reciprocal state.
 However, you must not be under the influence of alcohol while carrying.

 No Weapon Sign Enforced?